Top 10 Best Cities for Tech Jobs

 Average Salary for Software Developers: $78,642

-Denver consistently ranks high on the list of best places to live, and it’s also a great place to be when it comes to a balanced work-life tech career with a heavy dash of Mother Nature.
+Denver consistently ranks high on the list of best places to live, and it’s also a great place to be for cities with tech jobs.
+Tech professionals come to Denver for a balanced work-life tech career with a heavy dash of Mother Nature.

-While Denver is still more in the up-and-coming stages of its rise to tech hubdom, it has plenty to offer programmers and developers.
-Denver ranks high on sustainable growth, and similar to other cities on this list, it has a more affordable cost of living than East or West Coast Tech cities.
+While Denver is still more in the up-and-coming stages of its rise to the best tech cities, it has plenty to offer programmers and developers.
+Denver ranks high on sustainable growth, and similar to other cities on this list, it has a more affordable cost of living than East or West Coast tech cities.

 Denver not only boasts colorful city life, but it’s also a great spot for outdoors enthusiasts.
 Its picturesque landscape, world famous craft beer scene, and amazing selection of restaurants make it an especially great spot for young tech workers looking for a blend of tech and trail.

 Portland, home of the “Silicon Forest,” is a non-traditional tech hub with a flourishing startup scene.
 That’s not to say this quirky Oregon city is a stranger to Big Tech—Portland is home to Intel, XP, and Xerox and has also seen a bigger Amazon and Apple presence in recent years.

 Portland is a very popular city for young professionals in tech as well as telecommuters, and its tech scene continues to grow at an accelerated pace.
 Like Denver, Portland’s access to outdoor adventures and sustainability attract a steady stream of newcomers.

 Raleigh, North Carolina